zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

      Because of that, the brahmin said:

-     "All those who are aware of the Dharma, and everyone who has learned here,
+     "All those who are aware of the Dhamma, and everyone who has learned here,

        When I asked the wise men their behavior, dear sir!
 Please tell me. "

      8. You should not be greedy in desire, and your mind should not be muddy,

-       is a skillful person of all dharma, and the monk should march with thought.
+       is a skillful person of all dhamma, and the monk should march with thought.

      "Should not be greedy on desire": "Desire", there are two kinds of desires